 What is customer experience?

 Customer experience refers to all the interaction between a customer and a business or organization both before and after sales.
 The interaction cuts across having awareness, purchase, relationship, services offered, advocacy, and even discovery.
-The best strategy a business can ever adopt is to satisfy their customers.
+The best strategy a business can ever adopt is to satisfy their customers, this is why some companies use field service software to help with their customer service.

 Customer experience is not customer service